 Welcome To the Brevard Museum

 Windover Pond, site of one of the world’s greatest archaeological finds, is in Brevard County, Florida, near Titusville.
 Its yield is causing archaeologists to revise some of the long-accepted theories of early man in North America.
-Not only were numerous skeletons were found buried in the Windover Pond, but also preserved brain matter, tools, and fabric.
+Not only were numerous skeletons found buried in the Windover Pond, but also preserved brain matter, tools, and fabric.

 The By-Gone Beasts exhibit, located in the Grace and Albert Taylor wing, features three of the most iconic Ice Age mammals.
 Bones the mastodon, a giant ground sloth, and a saber tooth cat give visitors an idea of what Florida would have been like 11,000 years ago.
 The exhibit also features hands-on fossils, pottery shards, and a varied selection of additional fossils.